 This ensures that users have a seamless, positive experience no matter how they view your content, so ensure that the template you use is fast-loading and responsive to mobile users.
 Creating a PPC landing page that can be opened on a range of devices not only helps with lead capture but also helps to improve search engine rankings, as search engines prioritize mobile-friendly websites.

-If you are paying for your PPC landing page to be integrated with your advertising budget, you should ensure that it contains elements that help you narrow your funnel and convert leads.
+If you are paying for your PPC landing page to be integrated with your advertising budget, you should ensure that it follows the best practices for PPC landing pages to narrow your funnel and convert leads.

 Any landing page that is looking to increase SEO and make itself navigable should have clear, concise, and action-packed headlines and subheadings.
 This makes it easy for users to skim your landing pages, which research has shown is the preferred reading method for an overwhelming majority of web users.
 Be sure that your headlines, subheadings, and meta descriptions are all relevant to your content, or you may see a high bounce rate.